Small Pop Up Campers: Size Matters

-Although pop up campers have traditionally been the smallest of the small, recent trends have led to increasingly big units.
+Although small pop up campers have been around for decades, recent trends have led to increasingly big units.
 Manufacturers like Forest River and Chalet specialize entirely (or almost entirely) in big pop up campers, which were almost unheard of less than a decade ago.
 In face, some modern pop up campers can’t be towed by anything less than a full sized truck or SUV, and there are even hard-sided pop up campers and hybrids that aren’t any lighter than traditional travel trailers!
 So while owners of smaller vehicles used to be relatively safe buying just about any pop up make or model, you have to pay a lot more attention today.
-Because while many of the larger units made by companies like Forest River have some good points, they sort of defeat the purpose of pop up campers, which can be the next best thing to tent camping without all of the discomfort associated with sleeping on the ground.
-Size also matters when it comes to campers and trailers since small pop up campers are easier to maneuver, transport, and store than any other RV you’ll ever come across.
+Because while many of the larger units made by companies like Forest River have some good points, they sort of defeat the purpose of small pop up campers, which can be the next best thing to tent camping without all of the discomfort associated with sleeping on the ground.

 Some of the best things about small pop up campers include:

 - towed by a wider range of vehicles